Chris Thomas and George Harrison - pork curry?

 Piggies is a dark children's ditty, a social commentary about class difference, and a song that inspired the Manson murders.

 George Harrison began working on the track in 1966 - the same time as Taxman.
-And it shares the same dour cynicism that seems to be Harrison's DNA.
+And it shares the same dour cynicism that seems to be in Harrison's DNA.
 The year after it was released Charles Manson took the song as an incitement to murder and his followers used “forks and knives” as murder weapons daubing "death to pigs" in victims' blood on the walls.
 Understandably for some people this has tarnished the song.
 Ian McDonald calls the track an “embarrassing blot on [Harrison's] discography” referring to “misanthropy” and “the song's uncharitable karma” (p.317-18).

 Walter Everett points out the "Orwellian comparison of pigs to socially horrid though outwardly refined tyrants”.
 Which comes through in an unused verse -